Maximizing the electric field strength in the foci of high numerical aperture optics: Overlap of practical distributions with the ideal ones

-Thus, the fraction of the achievable field modulus in the focus with relation to the maximum possible one is directly proportional to the overlap $\eta_{N,d}$ on the focal sphere or the overlap in the entrance plane of the focusing optics, respectively.
-In other words, if the incident wave is not a pure dipole wave, the right hand side of Eq. \ref{eq:focusfield} has to be multiplied by a factor $\eta_{N,d}$:

 Figure \ref{fig:ovl_examples} shows some examples for illustration.
-In the case of a parabolic mirror with a half opening angle of 134$^\circ$ as it is used in the experiment described in Refs. \cite{lindlein2007,sondermann2007}, a radially polarized doughnut mode ($\sqrt{I(r)}\sim r\cdot\textnormal{e}^{-r^2/w^2}$, $w$ is the beam radius) best matches the field distribution for a linear dipole at a beam radius of $w/f=$2.26.
-There, the overlap is $\eta_{N,\pi}=$0.982.
-The half opening angle of 134$^\circ$ corresponds to $\Delta\Omega_\pi=$0.94$\times8\pi/3$.
+In the case of a parabolic mirror with a half opening angle of 134$^\circ$ as it is used in the experiment described in Refs. \cite{lindlein2007,sondermann2007}, a radially polarized doughnut mode ($\sqrt{I(r)}\sim r\cdot\textnormal{e}^{-r^2/w^2}$, $w$ is the beam radius) best matches the field distribution for a linear dipole parallel to the optical axis at a beam radius of $w/f=$2.26.
+There, the overlap is $\eta_{\pi}=$0.982.
+The half opening angle of 134$^\circ$ corresponds to $\Omega_\pi=$0.94$\times8\pi/3$.
 Thus, the field amplitude parallel to the virtual linear dipole would be 0.95 times the one obtained with the ideal radiation pattern and a parabolic mirror of infinite dimensions.
 This has been confirmed in simulations.
-In the case of a circular dipole, the maximum overlap of $\eta_{N,\sigma_\pm}=$0.978 is achieved for a Gaussian fundamental mode ($\sqrt{I(r)}\sim\textnormal{e}^{-r^2/w^2}$) with a beam waist of $w/f=$3.14.
-With $\Delta\Omega_{\sigma_\pm}=$0.80$\times8\pi/3$ one achieves a field amplitude parallel to the virtual circular dipole of 0.87 times the maximum possible one.
+In the case of a circular dipole parallel to the optical axis, the maximum overlap of $\eta_{\sigma_\pm}=$0.978 is achieved for a Gaussian fundamental mode ($\sqrt{I(r)}\sim\textnormal{e}^{-r^2/w^2}$) with a beam waist of $w/f=$3.14.
+With $\Omega_{\sigma_\pm}=$0.80$\times8\pi/3$ one achieves a field amplitude parallel to the virtual circular dipole of 0.87 times the maximum possible one.